0x234/clusterhealthz/README.md

 fsync() is < 25ms over p99", or "Return healthy if there is enough resource capacity on production nodes".
 Building that logic into a load balancer monitor can become too complicated without the knowledge of events that are impacting the cluster.
-Updates to the monitoring configuration can be added to `clusterhealthz.conf` and the service can be sent a SIGHUP to reload the configuration.
+The service can be sent a SIGHUP to reload the configuration which reads and loads the configuration data.

 This service requires Prometheus to be operational and will be return 'unhealthy' if the service cannot be reached.